wp-plugins/doctorlogic-components/readme.txt

 All DoctorLogic components are powered by the DoctorLogic API and back-end tools.

 == Installation ==

 This section describes how to install the plugin and get it working.

-1. Upload `doctorlogic-components` folder & its contents to `/wp-content/plugins/`
+In WordPress Admin:
+1. Click Plugins
+2. Click Add New
+3. Search for "DoctorLogic Components"
+4. Click Install Now

+After Installing:
-2. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress
-3. Click the Settings link from the Plugins page on the DoctorLogic Component plugin.
+2. Click the Settings link from the Plugins page on the DoctorLogic Component plugin.
-4. Complete configuration steps using the on-screen instructions.
+3. Complete configuration steps using the on-screen instructions.

 == Frequently Asked Questions ==